rjbultitude/theconditionalorchestra/README.md

 ###Bugs

+Sequencer doesn't honor tempo when app state changes

-After stop fade out is louder
+After stop fade out is louder than normal playback, firefox only

 One of the chords still sounds dischordant, why?
 Longnote, bass and pad going out of synch